OrlovZ/PS5-BAR-Reader/README.md

 # PS5-BAR-Reader

 This repository contains code to help you verify and restore your PS5 backup data, particularly if you encounter the CE-100511-8 error during the restore process.
-The error (in my case) always occurs at 21% progress during restoration, indicating a possible issue with the transition between archive files.
+The error (in my case) always occurs at constant % progress during restoration, indicating a possible issue with the transition between archive files.

 ## Background